 Each participant in the Pre-IPO Plan became a member of WMG Management Holdings, LLC ("Management LLC"), a limited liability company formed in connection with the Pre-IPO Plan's adoption, and was granted "profits interests" in Management LLC ("Profits Interests") in amounts equal to the maximum number of shares of our common stock available for issuance to the participants in settlement of his or her deferred accounts.
 These Profits Interests represent an economic entitlement to future appreciation in our common stock above the fair market value on the grant date.
-Terms and conditions of the Pre-IPO Plan with respect to the Profits Interests are described below in the narrative accompanying the "Grants of Plan-Based Awards in Fiscal Year 2021" table and under "Potential Payments upon Termination or Change In Control."
+Terms and conditions of the Pre-IPO Plan with respect to the Profits Interests are described below in the narrative accompanying the "Grants of Plan-Based Awards in Fiscal Year 2022" table and under "Potential Payments upon Termination or Change In Control."

-All outstanding deferred equity units and vested Profits Interests and Acquired LLC Units (as defined below) were in the case of Mr. Cooper, and will be in the case of Mr. Lousada, settled in or redeemed with shares of our common stock.
+All outstanding deferred equity units and vested Profits Interests will be in the case of Mr. Lousada, settled in or redeemed with shares of our common stock.
 All such shares of common stock distributed by Management LLC to the Pre-IPO Plan participants convert to Class A Common Stock from shares of Class B Common Stock that are currently outstanding and owned by Management LLC.
 Generally, a portion of each participant's vested Profits Interests becomes eligible for redemption in December of each of the sixth, seventh and eighth years following the participant's initial deferral of compensation under the plan.
-However, as part of the Compensation Committee's review of Mr. Lousada's compensation, the Compensation Committee amended the Pre-IPO Plan to allow Mr. Lousada to redeem certain of his vested Profits Interests in advance of their scheduled redemption dates.
-Specifically, the Compensation Committee amended the Pre-IPO Plan (i) on March 12, 2021 to allow Mr. Lousada to redeem 535,000 of his vested Profits Interests and (ii) on September 27, 2021 (following the end of fiscal year 2021), to allow Mr. Lousada to redeem 550,000 of his vested Profits Interests.
-Prior to the amendments, these Profits Interests would have eligible for redemption in December 2023 and December 2024.

-As of the end of our 2021 fiscal year, assuming that all remaining interests under the Pre-IPO Plan were vested, a maximum of 5,214,051 shares of our common stock would have been issuable in redemption of outstanding deferred equity units, and a maximum of 3,071,194 shares of our common stock would have been distributable in redemption of outstanding Profits Interests (ignoring any Benchmark Amount of Profits Interests).
+As of the end of fiscal year 2022, assuming that all remaining interests under the Pre-IPO Plan were vested, a maximum of 5,214,051 shares of our common stock would have been issuable in redemption of outstanding deferred equity units, and a maximum of 2,521,194 shares of our common stock would have been distributable in redemption of outstanding Profits Interests (ignoring any Benchmark Amount of Profits Interests).

-On each of December 1, 2020, March 1, 2021, June 1, 2021 and September 1, 2021, we paid a cash dividend to our stockholders on all the issued and outstanding shares of our common stock.
-In fiscal year 2021, our NEOs who participated in the Pre-IPO Plan received dividend equivalents for cash dividends paid on our common stock.
+On each of December 1, 2021, March 1, 2022, June 1, 2022 and September 1, 2022, we paid a cash dividend to our stockholders on all the issued and outstanding shares of our common stock.
+In fiscal year 2022, our NEOs other than Mr. Lousada received dividend equivalents for cash dividends paid on our common stock in respect of their outstanding restricted stock units ("RSUs"), and Mr. Lousada received dividend equivalents in respect of his outstanding interests under the Pre-IPO Plan.